Slaeh/FoodForThought/README.md

 Link to our site hosted by Vercel:

 Created by
-Harjit Liyal
+Harjit Liyal,
-Edward Paez
+Edward Paez,
-Michael Cai
+Michael Cai,
 Umadevi Sookhai